-Mapping the seabed—its shape and composition—is a critical activity that supports safe navigation and provides data and information to support management of Australia's marine estate and a range of scientific applications.
-A few of these include:
+Mapping the seabed—its shape and composition—is a critical activity that supports safe navigation, management of Australia's marine estate and a range of scientific applications, including:

 - safety of life at sea and charting

 - coastal environments—understanding hazards, vulnerability, processes and geomorphology